pbhandari/pbhandari.github.io/about.md

 specializing in Software Engineering.

-I am also a massive Linux Enthusiast and have been using it as my sole operating system since the 12<sup>th</sup> grade.
+I am also a massive Linux Enthusiast and have been using it as my sole operating system for years.
 Unfortunately the downside to this is that I have amassed a tonne of config files---most for applications I haven't used in ages---that I can't live without.

 However, as valuable as my configs are, the one thing I value more is my coffee.
 As far as I'm concerned, if I have a cup of hot steaming coffee in my hand,